zackees/fastled-wasm/README.md

 # Revisions

+  * 1.1.2 - `--server` will now volume map fastled src directory if it detects this.
+This was also implemented on the docker side.
   * 1.1.1 - `--interactive` is now supported to debug the container.
 Volume maps and better compatibilty with ipv4/v6 by concurrent connection finding.
   * 1.1.0 - Use `fastled` as the command for the wasm compiler.
   * 1.0.17 - Pulls updates when necessary.
 Removed dependency on keyring.